sql-js/sql.js/README.md

 db.create_function("add_js", add);
 // Run a query in which the function is used db.run("INSERT INTO hello VALUES (add_js(7, 3), add_js('Hello ', 'world'));"); // Inserts 10 and 'Hello world'

-// free the memory used by the statement stmt.free();
-// You can not use your statement anymore once it has been freed.
-// But not freeing your statements causes memory leaks.
-You don't want that.

 // Export the database to an Uint8Array containing the SQLite database file var binaryArray = db.export();